TickleThePanda/carpe-dm/src/adventures/the-vanquished-fist/plan.md

 The woman's petition to the character's:

 > The city's previous leader, Lord Morcant, has been supplanted by Lord
 > Telnetar.
-Telnetar was once the leader of one of the four great noble
+Telnetar was once the leader of one of the three great noble
 > houses in Renaura.
 The two remaining major noble houses in Renaura
 > have stayed quiet and kept to their own business.
 >